mavlink/mavlink-camera-manager/README.md

    libgstrtspserver-1.0-0
 ```

-_note: GSTreamer needs to be at least version `1.16.0`.
+_note: GStreamer needs to be at least version `1.16.0`.
 You can check it by running `gst-launch-1.0 --version`._

 - Extract the zip
 - optionally, put the folder to your Linux PATH

 ### 3. Running

-After [the installion](#2-installing), the binary can be run by calling it from the terminal, as simple as:
+After [the installation](#2-installing), the binary can be run by calling it from the terminal, as simple as:

 ```Bash
 mavlink-camera-manager --mavlink=tcpout:0.0.0.0:14000 --verbose